- Overview

-- You can generate G4 and JPG compressed TIFF files but also LZW compression and uncompressed is supported for high quality scan work (book scanning, delicate document scanning).
+• Generate G4 and JPG compressed TIFF files but also LZW compression and uncompressed is supported for high quality scan work (book scanning, delicate document scanning)

-- Next to an export destination of choice, it can also generate a backup of all your documents and index files to an external drive or backup server.
-All this during a single export.
+• Next to an export destination of choice, you can also generate a backup of all your documents and index files to an external drive or backup server.
+All this during a single export

 The download installs a functional version of the CaptureBites Folder connector.
 It also includes some demo images and demo jobs to show the functionality.

-After downloading the CaptureBites Folder Export connector, install it, open Kofax Express and find sample jobs called:
+After downloading the CaptureBites Folder connector, install it, open Kofax Express and find sample jobs called:

-After installation, open Kofax Express and find some pre-scanned batches in the batches pane.
+After installation, open Kofax Express.
+For each demo, you will find some pre-scanned batches in the batches panel.

 The “CaptureBites Folder PDF with Password” uses following passwords: